- Define and give an example of indicators for a variable

 - It can be helpful to look at how researchers have measured the concept in previous studies.

-- Index- measure that contains several indicators and is used to summarize a more general concept
+Index– a measure that contains several indicators and is used to summarize a more general concept

-- Indicators- represent the concepts that we are interested in studying
+Indicators– represent the concepts that the researcher is interested in studying

-- Operationalization- process by which quantitative researchers spell out precisely how a concept will be measured and how to interpret that measure
+Operationalization– a process by which quantitative researchers spell out precisely how a concept will be measured and how to interpret that measure

 Scale– composite measure designed to account for the possibility that different items on an index may vary in intensity